: Erik Urdahl

 9. Go Fly a Kite

 Oregon’s beaches are ideal for newbie kiters and teens looking to master their skills.
 On the southern point of Oregon’s coastline, the Kite Field at Port of Brookings Harbor is popular among fliers.
 Just outside of Reedsport, Umpqua Beach is a great spot to catch a mighty wind.
-If you need a kite, Reedsport Pharmacy carries a small selection.
+If you need a kite, the nearby Umpqua Discovery Center carries a selection.

 10. Play a Game of Disc Golf